 - Work to get links/mentions direct to the client website, in the following order of importance: Follow Links > Nofollow Links (including those with “ugc” and “sponsored” attributes) > Unlinked mentions.

-For more information on how PR can support SEO, check out our blog series here!
+For more information on how PR can support SEO, check out our PR for SEO blog series!